DevExpress-Examples/how-to-emulate-binding-to-the-isexpanded-property-of-the-treelistnode-t127638/Readme.md

 * Every time the `IsExpanded` property value changes in the data object, the corresponding node expands or collapses automatically.

-* When a user expands or collapses a node in the UI, the behavior updates the `IsExpanded` property in the bound object.
+* When a user expands or collapses a node in the UI, `BindableExpandingBehavior` updates the `IsExpanded` property value for the bound object.

 State synchronization is implemented as two event handlers corresponding to forward and reverse directions: